Adult Transition Series: Writing Goals

 The assessment process discussed in Part 2 of this series is vital to knowing what the student wants to do, supports needed, and skills necessary for the student to achieve goals.
 The assessment process drives goals so be careful not to overlook that step.

-The ITP has two types of goals: post secondary and annual.
+Transition Planning has two types of goals: post secondary and annual.

 Post secondary goals are what the student hopes to achieve after aging out of the school system.
 They are long term goals.